sickozell/SickoCV/README.md

 The same of toggle mode, but the signals will be routed only while GATE input is in a high state.

-NOTE: input triggers or gates are considered high when greater than 0v.

 NOTE: If a new GATE or Toggle TRIGGER is detected on Attack or Release phases, the envelope ramp will immediately restart from the reached point, as a regular envelope generator and not like a function generator.
+NOTE2: input trigger and gate threshold is +1v.

 **SPECIAL BEHAVIORS**